 If you'd like to find out more, or view any items not yet digitised, please email firstname.lastname@example.org for further advice.

 Archives, photographs, books and periodicals can be viewed by visiting the Templer Study Centre.
-This is the National Army Museum's on-site study and research facility, and is currently open by appointment only (Tuesday to Friday, 10.30am to 1pm and 2pm to 3.15pm) to holders of a reader card.
+This is the National Army Museum's on-site study and research facility, and is currently open by appointment only (Wednesday to Friday, 10.00am to 4.30pm) to holders of a reader's card.

-Find out more about registering for a free reader card and accessing collections at the Templer Study Centre.
+Find out more about registering for a free reader's card and accessing collections at the Templer Study Centre.

 Items that cannot be viewed at the Templer Study Centre are stored at the Museum’s Collections Centre in Stevenage.
 Access to these items is free, but by prior appointment only.